Depression and Treatment

 I’m interested in learning more about your services.
 What’s the next step?

 We offer free 15-minute phone consultations to determine if the Center for NeuroPotential will be a good fit for you.
-Our services are available for both children and adults.
+Our services are available for children, adolescents, and adults.
 Call 475-221-8142 to find out more.
 We are in-network with Anthem Blue Cross/Blue Shield and Husky.
 Our office is just off I-95 in Branford, Connecticut.

 We are one of the leading treatment centers in Connecticut for depression, and have found the combination of neurofeedback and counseling services to greatly improve the lives of our patients.
 Our office is located in Branford, Connecticut.